Net zero targets

 - Target year – The LTS confirms Türkiye’s previously stated goal of reaching net zero by 2053.

 - Emissions coverage – We assume that Türkiye’s LTS covers all greenhouse gas emissions because the LTS generally mentions that all greenhouse gas emissions are included in its national greenhouse gas inventory, but it does not explicitly state that they are covered as part of its net zero target.
 All economic sectors (excl. international bunkers) are covered by the net zero target.
-Given that all GHGs and sectors are referred to in the LTS, we have upgraded the rating from red to green.

-- International aviation and shipping – The LTS provides no further information on whether the net zero target covers international bunkers.
+- International aviation and shipping – The LTS provides no information on whether the net zero target covers international bunkers.

 Target architecture